digihistch24/abstract-template/README.md

 ## License

 The data in this repository is released under the Creative Commons Attribution 4.0 International (CC BY NC ND) License - see the [LICENSE.md](LICENSE.md) file for details.
 By using this data, you agree to give appropriate credit to the original author(s) and to indicate if any modifications have been made.

-To improve the `README.md` for the Digital History Switzerland 2024 abstract template repository, I suggest the following revisions: